 1999: At its 150th anniversary, the firm has 525 lawyers, more than triple the head count 25 years earlier.
 The firm’s 131 partners include 24 women.

-2000: Davis Polk advises long-time client, J.P.
-Morgan & Co. in its $38.6 billion merger with Chase Manhattan Bank to form JPMorgan Chase.
+2000: Davis Polk advises long-time client J.P.
+Morgan & Co. on its $38.6 billion merger with Chase Manhattan Bank to form JPMorgan Chase.

-2001: Davis Polk advises Comcast on its acquisition of AT&T Broadband to create the nation's largest cable company.
+2001: The firm advises Comcast on its acquisition of AT&T Broadband to create the nation's largest cable company.

-2002-2003: Davis Polk plays a major role in the Chapter 11 cases of Enron, Adelphia Communications, Conseco, Bethlehem Steel, Dow Corning, LTV and Napster.
+2002-2003: Davis Polk plays a major role in the chapter 11 bankruptcy cases of Enron, Adelphia Communications, Conseco, Bethlehem Steel, Dow Corning, LTV and Napster.

 2003: In New York County Lawyers' Association v. the State of New York, Davis Polk successfully challenges as unconstitutionally low the rates paid to court-appointed lawyers for the indigent.